Chris Caird: Career

 After the season, Caird signed with Tindastóll.
 Despite being hobbled by injuries, he was named to the Úrvalsdeild All-first team for the first half of the 2016-2017 season.
 In January 2018 he was forced to retire as a player due to persistent knee injury and was subsequently hired as an assistant coach to Tindastóll men's basketball team.

 In May 2018, Caird was hired as the head coach of Selfoss-Basket.
 On 22 November he returned to the court with Selfoss, playing 23 minutes and scoring 18 points against Höttur.
+In April 2023, he stepped down as head coach after five seasons.